CartoDB/carto-selfhosted/README.md

 Both flavours will need two databases in order to store the metadata of the users.

-It is recomended us external and managed databases (Postgres and Redis).
+It is recomended to use external and managed databases (Postgres and Redis).
 The versions recommended are, at least:

 - Redis 6
 - Postgres 11